harv-bala/harv-bala/README.md

 <h3 align="center">I'm a Computer Science student who mostly works with Python, but I'm trying to diversify my skills</h3>

 - 🌱 I’m currently learning to develop apps with **Flutter** and **Dart**
-- 💻 I’m currently working on a 'To Do List' app to start **my own coding portfolio**
+- 💻 I’m currently working on a 'Site Connection Checker' CLI project to help build **my coding portfolio**
 - ⚡ Fun fact: I enjoy **skiing** ⛷️ as well as **tinkering with coffee** in an attempt to get the perfect brew ☕

 <h3>I have experience with the following languages:</h3>